Natural Hair Care

 How to make

-1. Make sure that your blender or immersion blender, bowl, and all utensils are very clean when you make this.
+1. Make sure that your hand blender, bowl, and utensils are very clean when you make this.
 If they’re not fully sanitized, then your leave-in conditioner or hair cream can grow bacteria or mold.
 Clean everything with hot soapy water, then swab with rubbing alcohol or vinegar and let air dry.

-3. Now, add vitamin E oil and mix all ingredients and let this mixture cool until it’s room temperature.
-It should look creamy, thick and opaque, but don’t let it get solid.
-Optional: You can place the blender in the fridge for about 20-30 minutes to speed up the process.
+4. Now, add argan oil and mix all ingredients, and let this mixture cool until it’s room temperature.
+It should look creamy, thick, and opaque, but don’t let it get solid.
+Optional: You can place the bowl in the fridge for about 20-30 minutes to speed up the process.

-7. Now add essential oils into the creamy leave-in conditioner and mix well.
-Transfer to an airtight jar.
+6. Now add essential oils and Vitamin E oil into the creamy leave-in conditioner and mix well.
+Transfer it to an airtight jar.
 Store in a clean and dry place.

 How to apply